CDC Guidelines for Testing - December 7, 2020

-MedFast Urgent Care Centers now has testing available for COVID-19 in Brevard County, Florida.
+MedFast Urgent Care Centers has testing available for COVID-19, at all locations in Brevard and Volusia county.

 Symptoms for coronavirus can range from mild to severe.